cacheventures/env_helper/README.md

 # string used to split the key from values in the hash
 ENVHelper.hash_key_value_seperator = ':' # default is a colon

+# whether or not to raise errors for empty environment variables
+ENVHelper.raise_errors = true # defaults to false
 ```

 ## Development